NLeSC/guide/nlesc_specific/projects/project_planning.md

 Make a list, as comprehensive as possible, of all the different steps you need to take and elements you want to complete as part of this project.
 The resolution of this list should not be too high; at this point, think about the project as a whole, and don’t lose yourself in details like individual issues or work items.

-Also, do not make this list alone: work together with the Lead Applicant, they are the designer of the project, after all.
+Constructing this list should be done in collaboration with the project partners.
+It provides a good opportunity to define the project together, and to ensure everyone agrees about its goals.

-On this list, specify which elements are “need-to-have” and which are “nice-to-have”.
+On the list, specify which elements are “need-to-have” and which are “nice-to-have”.
-Specifically, define your Minimum Viable Product (MVP), and be honest here.Which components are essential for the project?
+Specifically, define your Minimum Viable Product (MVP), and be honest here.
+Which components are essential for the project?
 They are part of the MVP.
 If a module or task falls outside the MVP that does not mean that it cannot or will not be done, but it should have a lower priority than those parts that are make-or-break components.

 ### Make a time budget